 Typically, dogs develop hives because they are allergic to something they ingested or inhaled, but sometimes the cause can be even trickier!

-While it is quite rare, a condition called heat reflex urticaria can cause your dog to get those red itchy bumps for no more reason that getting too hot and sweating.
+While it is quite rare, your dog can get those red, itchy bumps for no more reason than getting too hot and sweaty.
 You might suspect this condition if all other causes for hives have been ruled out, such as allergies to substances that are new in your dog’s diet, or any new vaccinations or medications they have had recently.

 Does My Dog Have Hives from Heat?

 The symptoms of hives from heat are generally the same as hives caused by any other condition.
+A lack of appetite, fever and lethargy may precede the hives attack.
 Raised bumps may appear on the skin, face, ears or tongue.
 The bumps may be obvious, particularly in shorthaired dogs, because the hair may stand up and look rippled.
 Your dog will most likely not be able to stop itching.
-It is also possible that your dog’s face may swell up and he may have difficulty breathing-- these are considered acute symptoms and may need treatment by a vet.
+It is also possible that your dog’s face may swell up and they may have difficulty breathing-- these are considered acute symptoms and may need treatment by a vet.

 Hives caused by heat are thought to be the result of a dog’s sweat glands releasing sweat and acetylcholine.
 The acetylcholine reacts with mast cells, which in turn cause the hives.
 Hives can also be caused by a number of other conditions such as:

 - Milk retention (during female’s heat cycle)